skyrbe/react-redux-boilerplate/README.md

         |-- containers
             |-- activeUser
                 |-- index.jsx
-                |--anyCustomCSSfile.scss
+                |--anyCustomCSSfile.module.scss
-                |--anyCustomCSSfile.css (This is auto generated)
+                |--anyCustomCSSfile.module.css (This is auto generated)
             |--..
         |-- helpers
             |-- ApiClient.js (This contains the configuration for superagent, the library which makes API requests possible)
         |-- include
-            |-- bootstrap.js (imports the global css files, bootstrap JS and it's dependencies)
+            |-- bootstrap.js (imports the global css files)
             |-- ..
         |-- reducers
             |-- middleware
-                |-- clientMiddleware.js (This file is the middleman between the API requests and dispatch.
-Do not modify)
+                |-- clientMiddleware.js (This file is the middleman between the API requests and dispatch)
             |-- index.js (combines all the reducers)
             |-- *.js
         |-- scss